Vysp3r/LiteComm/README.md

 # LiteComm
-A simple chat protocol made in C
+A simple communication protocol made in C